yibo-geomatique/dashboard/Data/Datasources.md

 * * BD TOPO® | Géoservices (ign.fr), french, a fine description of content is available in french through an interactive interface : https://geoservices.ign.fr/bd-topor-explorer-descriptif-de-contenu
 * * Documentation of evolutions :
 * * Additional metadata :
+* **Retrieving Building Data on Areas of interest** :
+* Data can be downloaded either on whole France, or regions or departements.
+A download is associated to a set of metadata that is generic to BDTopo product.
 * **Feedback** :

 ## EUBUCCO